RomeuG/so-injector/README.md

 ```

 6. We instruct ptrace to continue and the function call above will execute and then the process will stop again;
-7. After the process stops, we get the registers once again, to get the return value (from `rax`);
+7. After the process stops, we get the registers once again, to get the return value (from `RAX`);
 8. We then set the registers to the old ones and the 4 bytes we replaced will also be reinstated;
 9. Instruct ptrace to continue the process;